My Garage

 The Toyota Echo served young automotive customers after the Toyota Tercel and Paseo models.
 The Japanese market branded this vehicle as the Toyota Platz.
 The model delivered performance balance through its 1NZ-FE four-cylinder 1.5L engine.
 Toyota Echo offered manual transmission together with automatic transmission which provided drivers the option for varying driving personalities.
 The Echo measured 93.3 inches for its wheelbase while its length measured 163.2 or 164.6 inches based on the model year leading to a compact yet easily accommodated interior.
 Among its dimensions the Echo presented a width of 65.4 inches alongside a height that came either at 59.1 inches or 59.4 inches depending on the variant selection.
 The Australian marketplace offered the 1.3L 2NZ-FE engine together with either a manual transmission or automatic transmission.
 Between 1999 and 2005 Toyota manufactured the Echo as the sportier Sportivo model which provided upgraded features while emphasizing driving performance.
 The marketing campaign focused on Toyota parts that went through strict quality tests because quality and reliability formed the basis of the model promotion.
 The Toyota Echo enhances the company's mission of delivering efficient practical vehicles by establishing its place in the compact segment.

-Toyota Echo Parts Questions & Answers
+Toyota Echo Parts and Q&A

 • Q: How to service and repair the wheel bearing with ABS on Toyota Echo?